 Grenada is one of the more progressive OECS members in terms of the legal framework for child protection.
 A Juvenile Justice Bill was approved in 2012.
 According to UNICEF, the newly constructed Bacolet Juvenile Rehabilitation Centre is a secure facility for the treatment and rehabilitation of boys and girls aged 12–18.

-1.5% of the Education Budget in 2012-2013
+1.5% of the education budget in 2012–13

 The Ministry of Education, Human Resource Development, Religious Affairs and Information is the highest authority in education.
 It works towards the creation of a diverse, adequate and comprehensive education system that is organized in accordance with the Education Act.
-The country has a Minister for Education, Human Resource Development, Religious Affairs and Information and a Minister with responsibility for Tertiary Education, Skills Development and Education Outreach.
+The country has a minister for education, human resource development, religious affairs and information and a minister with responsibility for tertiary education, skills development and education outreach.

-- Materials Production Unit: Works together with Curriculum Development Officers in the production of relevant teaching–learning materials.
+- Materials Production Unit: works together with curriculum development officers in the production of relevant teaching–learning materials.

 Infrastructure and services

-The SPEED II promoted the revision of the curricula for all sub-sectors to ensure relevance to personal development and national aspirations.
+The SPEED II promoted the revision of the curricula for all subsectors to ensure relevance to personal development and national aspirations.
 It aimed to have a new curricula developed and in place by 2009.

-Learning materials and ICTs
+Learning materials and ICT

-The SPEED II sought to ensure access to textbooks in core subjects for all students and to make greater use of computer assisted learning and multimedia resources.
+The SPEED II sought to ensure access to textbooks in core subjects for all students and to make greater use of computer-assisted learning and multimedia resources.

-The GPRS (2014-2018) promoted the use of ICTs to facilitate learning and develop technological competencies of learners in the formal and non-formal sectors, through the provision and effective use of computer labs and the introduction to students to ICTs as a tool for learning and accessing knowledge.
+The Growth and Poverty Reduction Strategy promoted the use of ICT to facilitate learning and develop technological competencies of learners in the formal and non-formal sectors, through the provision and effective use of computer labs and the introduction to students to ICT as a tool for learning and accessing knowledge.

-During the Special Education Conference of Teachers in 2014, the Ministry of Education committed to provide for training for Special Education Teachers.
-As reported by UNICEF, the Special Education Department offers “assessment diagnosis and intervention services in speech and language therapy; clinical psychology for assessment and therapeutic services; educational assessment and intervention; teaching students with moderate to severe mental challenges; and working with visually impaired students.”
+During the Special Education Conference of Teachers in 2014, the Ministry of Education committed to provide for training for special education teachers.
+As reported by UNICEF, the Special Education Department offers ‘assessment diagnosis and intervention services in speech and language therapy; clinical psychology for assessment and therapeutic services; educational assessment and intervention; teaching students with moderate to severe mental challenges; and working with visually impaired students.’

-The SPEED II promoted the creation of a more effective education management and information system (EMIS) to monitor and evaluate sector performance, particularly in pedagogical areas.
+The SPEED II promoted the creation of a more effective education management and information system to monitor and evaluate sector performance, particularly in pedagogical areas.